 - 1. Liaison between the school principal, parent, and coaching staff. - 2.
 Liaison between the central office and coaching staff. - 3.
 Maintain complete records on the athletic program including eligibility lists, insurance lists, physical forms, equipment inventories, awards, rosters, coaching education, and concussion education. - 4.
 Actively promote the school athletic program by cooperating with booster clubs, media, etc. - 5.
-Instruct coaches to the policies governing the athletic program including state, regional, district, and system regulations. - 6.
-Responsible for the supervision of all interscholastic programs that are offered by the school. - 7.
-Supervise and annually evaluate all athletic coaches to ensure quality and continuous improvement. - 8.
-Insist upon compliance with rules and regulations of the Norfolk City School Board, Virginia High School League, District, Conference, and Regional Council. - 9.
-Accountable for the contracting of officials and other personnel required for all athletic events. - 10.
-Insist upon adequate safety provisions for participants and spectators at all activities. - 11.
-Provide adequate clean facilities and arrange special parking for visiting teams and officials. - 12.
-Provide for the efficient handling of all athletic funds with such safeguards as annual budgets, audits, and proper accounting. - 13.
-Provide athletic staff meetings on a regular basis to review school policies and procedures. - 14.
-Set up and maintains a system for monogram awards.
+Promote positive sportsmanship among athletic programs consistent with the ideals set forth by the VHSL, NPS, district and region. - 6.
+Instruct coaches to the policies governing the athletic program including state, regional, district, and system regulations. - 7.
+Responsible for the supervision of all interscholastic programs that are offered by the school. - 8.
+Supervise and annually evaluate all athletic coaches to ensure quality and continuous improvement. - 9.
+Insist upon compliance with rules and regulations of the Norfolk City School Board, Virginia High School League, District, Conference, and Regional Council. - 10.
+Accountable for the contracting of officials and other personnel required for all athletic events. - 11.
+Insist upon adequate safety provisions for participants and spectators at all activities. - 12.
+Provide adequate clean facilities and arrange special parking for visiting teams and officials. - 13.
+Provide for the efficient handling of all athletic funds with such safeguards as annual budgets, audits, and proper accounting.

-- 15. Provide information and make arrangements for coaches meetings, conferences, and clinics. - 16.
-Require each coach to conduct a parent meeting at the beginning of each sport season to explain VHSL rules, NCAA requirements, insurance, and other pertinent information. - 17.
-Make necessary arrangements for transporting participants to scheduled school activities, including meals and lodging. - 18.
-Establish reasonable limits for practice time; assign practice facilities so that all teams will have an equal opportunity to use the facilities. - 19.
-Help coordinate the usage of the activity bus. - 20.
-Maintain a system of inventory and accounting for all sports equipment. - 21.
-Represent the school at athletic meetings relating to district, region, and state. - 22.
-Schedule and coordinate all athletic events and practices at his/her school. - 23.
-Work with the coaches and booster clubs in arranging all sports banquets. - 24.
-Periodically check all facilities for the safety of participants and spectators. - 25.
-Arrange details for home contests. - 26.
-Review eligibility lists of all interscholastic programs and maintain a file on each opponent's eligibility list. - 27.
-Accountable for arranging and approving all athletic schedules. - 28.
+- 14. Provide athletic staff meetings on a regular basis to review school policies and procedures. - 15.
+Set up and maintains a system for monogram awards. - 16.
+Provide information and make arrangements for coaches meetings, conferences, and clinics. - 17.
+Require each coach to conduct a parent meeting at the beginning of each sport season to explain VHSL rules, NCAA requirements, insurance, and other pertinent information. - 18.
+Make necessary arrangements for transporting participants to scheduled school activities, including meals and lodging. - 19.
+Establish reasonable limits for practice time; assign practice facilities so that all teams will have an equal opportunity to use the facilities. - 20.
+Help coordinate the usage of the activity bus. - 21.
+Maintain a system of inventory and accounting for all sports equipment. - 22.
+Represent the school at athletic meetings relating to district, region, and state. - 23.
+Schedule and coordinate all athletic events and practices at his/her school. - 24.
+Work with the coaches and booster clubs in arranging all sports banquets. - 25.
+Periodically check all facilities for the safety of participants and spectators. - 26.
+Arrange details for home contests. - 27.
+Review eligibility lists of all interscholastic programs and maintain a file on each opponent's eligibility list. - 28.
+Accountable for arranging and approving all athletic schedules. - 29.
 Accountable for the purchase of all athletic supplies and equipment.
-No purchases will be made through the school for personal use. - 29.
-Provide a plan for maintenance, renovation, and improvement of the athletic facilities. - 30.
-Be an active member of the school's booster club. - 31.
-Provide written quarterly reports to the principal and the office of athletics. - 32.
-Complete all required course work and pass exam to become a Certified Athletic Administrator (CAA).
+No purchases will be made through the school for personal use. - 30.
+Provide a plan for maintenance, renovation, and improvement of the athletic facilities. - 31.
+Be an active member of the school's booster club.

-33. Be an active member of all professional organizations: NIAA, VIAA, and EVADA.
+- 32. Provide written quarterly reports to the principal and the office of athletics. - 33.
+Complete all required course work and pass exam to become a Certified Athletic Administrator (CAA). - 34.
+Be an active member of all professional organizations: NIAA, VIAA, and EVADA.